-It’s telling that even now Hjördis chose to mull rather than jump at her Hollywood offers.
+It’s telling that Hjördis chose to mull rather than jump at Hollywood offers.
 When it came to the crunch it seems that she was in no particular hurry, and more interested in being a star rather than just a working actress.

 Hjördis returned to Palm Beach after her stay in New York, and on 2nd April hosted a luncheon on the Everglades golf terrace with Carl Gustaf.
 The dynamic of their marriage, however, had changed.
-This was the exact day that Variety magazine hit the shelves – revealing Hjördis’ Hollywood ambitions.
+This was the exact day that Variety magazine hit the shelves.

-Rather than manning the Everglades tombola while waiting for Carl Gustaf to return from the golf course, Hjördis was on the beach, being photographed by the celebrated American illustrator Dean Cornwell, who was staying in Palm Beach for an ‘Artists & Writers’ conference.
+Rather than manning the Everglades tombola while waiting for Carl Gustaf to return from golf, Hjördis was on the beach, being photographed by the likes of celebrated American illustrator Dean Cornwell, who was staying in Palm Beach for an ‘Artists & Writers’ conference.